ABOUT OUR ORGANISATION

 Your application should comprise:

-Applications should be sent to email@example.com by no later than 30 October 2019.
-The full job description can be found on our website https://www.commongood.org.za/careers/
+Applications should be sent by 31 January 2020.
+The full job description / job profile can be found on our website https://www.commongood.org.za/careers/